vanvalenlab/deepcell-tf/README.md

 ### Install with Docker

-There are also [docker containers](https://hub.docker.com/r/vanvalenlab/deepcell-tf) with GPU support available from DockerHub. run one of our existing images from Docker Hub.
+There are also [docker containers](https://hub.docker.com/r/vanvalenlab/deepcell-tf) with GPU support available on DockerHub.
 To  run the library locally on a GPU, you will need to make sure the latest version of <tt><a href="https://github.com/NVIDIA/nvidia-docker">nvidia-docker</a></tt> and [CUDA](https://developer.nvidia.com/cuda-downloads) are installed.
 Alternatively, Google Cloud Platform (GCP) offers prebuilt virtual machines preinstalled with Cuda, Docker, and the NVIDIA Container Toolkit.

 Once `nvidia-docker` is installed, run the following command: